-One pharmaceutical company alone, Wyeth Pharmaceuticals, produces the hormone therapy drugs that use pregnant mares' urine: Premarin, Prempro, Premphase and other like-sounding drugs.
-To date, Wyeth has contributed $6.75 million dollars to an industry-run "Equine Placement Fund," a paltry amount in comparison to the approximately one billion dollars in revenue in 2006 from this drug family, and the tens of billions more these drugs have earned Wyeth in past years.
+One pharmaceutical company alone, Wyeth Pharmaceuticals (which was purchased by Pfizer in 2009), produces the hormone therapy drugs that use pregnant mares' urine: Premarin, Prempro, Premphase and other like-sounding drugs.
+To date, Wyeth/Pfizer has contributed $6.75 million dollars to an industry-run "Equine Placement Fund," a paltry amount in comparison to the approximately one billion dollars in revenue in 2006 from this drug family, and the tens of billions more these drugs have earned Wyeth in past years.
 And to make matters worse, they've prohibited currently contracted ranchers from working with rescue groups, since they want to avoid the image that any of these horses are in need of rescue.

 What about the health risks to women?

 A Women’s Health Initiative study revealed that taking PMU drugs like Premarin and Prempro may lead to serious health problems such as heart attack, stroke, dementia and breast cancer.
 In 2007, studies linked a drop in breast cancer rates with the reduced use of PMU drugs.
-Six lawsuits have gone to trial alleging that Premarin or Prempro caused illness, and 5,000 lawsuits are pending.
-Yet Wyeth, the manufacturer of Premarin, continues to market lower-dose versions of the drugs aggressively.
+At least six lawsuits have gone to trial alleging that Premarin or Prempro caused illness, and 5,000 lawsuits are pending.
+Yet the manufacturer of Premarin continues to market lower-dose versions of the drugs aggressively.

-What makes this current horse crisis more complicated?
+What makes this issue with the horses more complicated?